Holker Street: Stadium

 Holker Street has remained unchanged since the redevelopment of the main stand in the mid-1990s.
 Described as having "a traditional, old fashioned feel", the ground has three sides of terracing and one all-seater Main Stand, the latter with a capacity of around 1,000.
 The Main Stand, backing onto Wilkie Road is raised above the central portion of the pitch, with flat standing on either side.
 The Popular Side now has the only covered terracing, opposite the Main Stand.
 This end is dominated by the CrossBar which houses the club's offices, and which somewhat damages the aesthetics of the ground.
 Between 1963 and 2017, the ground had large floodlighting structures in its four corners.
 Three of those were replaced by smaller floodlights; one was kept because it also functions as a mobile phone mast.

 The stadium also has basic catering facilities on match days.

 The roof of the Main Stand suffered minor damage on 16 October 2017, as a result of Hurricane Ophelia.
 In 2020, a roof was built on the Holker Street End of the ground after the club had won promotion back to the Football League.

-On 19 July 2022, it was announced that Holker Street would be renamed to the SO Legal Stadium following an agreement with SO Legal Ltd. The deal will initially run until the end of the 2023/24 season.
+On 19 July 2022, it was announced that Holker Street would be renamed to the SO Legal Stadium following an agreement with SO Legal Ltd. The deal ran until the end of the 2023/24 season.

+On May 12 2023, the club announced the renovation of two new temporary stands, made from scaffolding and sheeting, to be erected into the Wilkie Road side of the stadium accommodating both home and away supporters.
+Some 923 seats were added (371 for home supporters and 552 for away supporters) as well as the instalment of 196 seats into the Steelworks End of the ground.